 The central Sahel region, which includes the countries of Burkina Faso, Mali and Niger, is facing one of the fastest-growing displacement crises in the world.

 Yet, it is one of the most forgotten.

 It is estimated that over 2.7 million people have been forced to flee their homes and at least 13.4 million are in desperate need of humanitarian assistance.

 The Sahel region of Africa is a 3,860-kilometre arc-like land mass lying to the immediate south of the Sahara Desert and stretching from east to west across the breadth of the African continent.

 Families started fleeing the central Sahel region in 2011, after a violence outbreak in Northern Mali.

 Increased displacement was reinforced by poverty, food insecurity, unemployment and the presence of armed groups.
 Climate change is also a challenge for families trying to flee.

 Some of the families forced to flee the violence in Burkina Faso are able to stay with relatives or friends, but many more are in crowded camps or buildings such as schools.

-Despite the challenges for humanitarian organisations, we have been working with our partner Help to support the most vulnerable communities.
-We first started working in Burkina Faso in 2020, supporting families with tarpaulins, kitchen sets, water carriers, sleeping mats, high thermal blankets, mosquito nets and solar lights.
+Despite the challenges, we have been working with our partner HELP to support the most vulnerable communities.
+Together we’ve supported over 4,000 families since 2020.
+We’ve provided tarpaulins, kitchen sets, sleeping mats, blankets, soap and buckets.